[Page Updated: 7 June 2022]

 Banded Kraits (Bungarus fasciatus)

 Banded Kraits are yellow and black snakes which are active at night.
 During the day they are usually quite docile.
 Some are foolish enough to hand hold them during the daylight hours.
-Show this snake more respect, it’s venom is quite lethal and kills people each year in Thailand and many in southeast Asia.
-Stripes can be yellow and black, white and black, or even turn longitudinal instead of banding (see last images of the yellow / black banded krait).
+Show this snake more respect, its venom is quite lethal and kills people each year in Thailand and other countries in Southeast Asia.

 Malayan Kraits (Blue Krait) (Bungarus candidus)

-Stronger venom than the banded krait, but not as lethal as it’s sister – the Multi-banded Krait, that looks very similar.
+Stronger venom than the Banded Krait, but not as lethal as it’s sister – the Multi-banded Krait, that looks very similar.
 Malayan Kraits are generally not interested in biting, but they have one of the most toxic venoms of any snake.
 Extreme caution is recommended.

 Red-headed Kraits (Bungarus flaviceps)

-The red headed krait, is seen as often during the day as night.
+The Red-headed Krait, is seen as often during the day as at night.
 These ultra-lethal venomous snakes are quite rare to find at all.
-I have seen just 2 in 5 years of looking for snakes in Thailand.
+I have seen just two in more than a decade of looking for snakes in Thailand.
 Most people never see one in the wild.
 Their venom and behavior has not been well-studied but their venom is very toxic, like the other kraits.

-A small, less than 10-inch snake called the Bungarus multicinctus killed famous American herpetologist, Joe Slowinski while he was on an expedition in Burma and far from a hospital with respirators.
-He died within 30 hours from the bite.
+A small, less than 10-inch snake called Bungarus multicinctus killed famous American herpetologist, Joe Slowinski while he was on an expedition in Burma and far from a hospital with respirators.
+He died within 30 hours from the Many-banded Krait bite.
 These snakes have venom which is in the top 5 of the most lethal territorial snakes in the world.
 These snakes look very similar to the Malayan Krait, but they have more bands.

 Found north, west and east of Bangkok – this snake is not to be found in southern Thailand.
-These snakes kill more people across the globe than any other.
+Siamese Vipers kill more people across the globe than any other.
 Like the Malayan pit viper these vipers are very strong, thick, and have large fangs.

 Beautiful Pit Viper – Trimeresurus venustus.
-Stunning in person, this photo is a bit lame.
+Stunning in person.

 Pope’s Bamboo Pit Viper